History of Manny Machado in Timeline

 August 27, 2010: Professional Debut

-On August 30, 2010, Manny Machado debuted with the Low-A Aberdeen IronBirds, going 1-for-3 with a single and playing shortstop.
+On August 30, 2010, Manny Machado debuted with the Low-A Aberdeen IronBirds, going 1-for-3 with a single while playing shortstop.

-On June 21, 2011, Manny Machado appeared in the South Atlantic League All-Star Game and was subsequently promoted to the High-A Frederick Keys.
+On June 21, 2011, Manny Machado appeared in the South Atlantic League (SAL) All-Star Game after returning from a knee injury and was then promoted to the High-A Frederick Keys.

 August 2012: MLB Debut